FarkostInteractive/VerdantPage/Documentation/QuickStart.md

 ## Setup

-To start using Verdant you need to set up a camera and provide a surface for vegetation to grow on. *Start by selecting the camera in your scene and adding the [VerdantCamera](ComponentReference/VerdantCamera.html) component*.
+To start using Verdant you need to set up a camera and provide a surface for vegetation to grow on. **Start by selecting the camera in your scene and adding the [VerdantCamera](ComponentReference/VerdantCamera.html) component.**

 []